TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 21/Isaiah 21.6.md

 ---

-For thus hath the Lord said unto me, Go, set a watchman: let him declare what he seeth:
+For the Lord said to me, "Go, set a watchman.
+Let him declare what he sees.